Spannakin/Nature-Quiz/README.md

   * Verdict

-The game score inciments as the user plays and passes to the end screen working as expected as you can see in the above screenshot.
+The game score incriments as the user plays and passes to the end screen working as expected as you can see in the above screenshot.

 #### To test their knowledge of science and nature.

   * Plan

-To use and API to porvide the user with questions relating to science and nature to test their knowledge.
+To use and API to provide the user with questions relating to science and nature to test their knowledge.

   * Implementation

-The API was acces via JS and the infomation converted and formatted to be playable in the game, providing 5 questions with m shuffled answers for the user to select from.
+The API was access via JS and the information converted and formatted to be playable in the game, providing 5 questions with m shuffled answers for the user to select from.
-Initially I had some issues with the question being pulled through but no answers as such I had to work on my code for the answers to pull through this was due to the my not linking the elements correctly.
+Initially I had some issues with the question being pulled through but no answers as such I had to work on my code for the answers to pull through this was due to my not linking the elements correctly.
 I also had initially set the text to show InnerText rather than InnerHTML which ment that some of the symbols were having trouble showing correctly this has also been corrected.

   * Test

-This was tested by playing the game multiple times to ensure that the questions that were arring were appropriate and that hte functions wrt=itten worked correctly.
+This was tested by playing the game multiple times to ensure that the questions that were appearing were appropriate and that the functions written worked correctly.

   * Result